mimecorg/vuido/README.md

 ## Introduction

-Vuido makes it possible to create lightweight, native desktop applications using Vue.js.
+Vuido is a framework for creating native desktop applications based on Vue.js.
 Application using Vuido can run on Windows, OS X and Linux, using native GUI components, and don't require Electron.

+Under the hood, Vuido uses the [libui](https://github.com/andlabs/libui) library which provides native GUI components for each desktop platform, and the [libui-node](https://github.com/parro-it/libui-node) bindings for Node.js.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mimecorg/vuido/master/docs/.gitbook/assets/vuido-demo.png" alt style="max-width:100%;">
 </p>

-Under the hood, Vuido uses the [libui](https://github.com/andlabs/libui) library which provides native GUI components for each desktop platform, and the [libui-node](https://github.com/parro-it/libui-node) bindings for Node.js.

-Vuido supports most of the standard Vue.js API and it's compatible with many Vue.js extensions, for example Vuex.
-Applications using Vuido can also use all standard Node.js modules and any packages compatible with Node.js.

 ## Prerequisites